astroidex/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 Select * from qry_next_5_bars
 ```

-Use KNN (K nearest neighbor) to find the pubs/bars less then 100 m distance from the Prizren Mosk (see table cities)
+Use KNN (K nearest neighbor) to find the pubs/bars less then 100 m distance from Tartu Department of Geography (see table cities)

 ```sql